chrisjg3/main/Trading_Bot/README.txt

 VERSION HISTORY:

+0.2 ~ More Progress on code
+- Worked on the buy_stock function
+- Made bot load in rows as chunks for efficiency
+- Improved user inference

 0.1 ~ Not Completed Version of Trader Bot
 - Additions to paper trader dataframe (100ma and 50ma)
 - Basic bot trading code written and code reorganized to fit new program purpose